 Hi!
-I am Helena Reveal (the one in the baseball hat) and I am a Girl Scout from Nashville, Tennessee.
-I started Girl Scouts as a Daisy and this year I bridged to Ambassador.
+I am Helena Reveal and I am a Girl Scout from Nashville, Tennessee.
+I started Girl Scouts as a Daisy and am now an Ambassador.
 This website is my Gold Award Project.
 The Gold Award is the top award in Girl Scouts, earned by only 5.4% of Girl Scouts nationally.
 Gold Award projects acknowledge a need in the global community and create a new, sustainable solution to address that need.
 I created this website because I, as well as other students, were frustrated with the lack of diversity in the required reading lists for high school.
 I hope this site will make it easier for readers to find more diverse alternatives to standard texts.

 A MoreScore is a single number, from 0 to 6, that gives users a quick and easy way to understand the diversity of the protagonist in a story.
 The MoreScore breaks down into three components: